Poster: Developing art form

 Chéret developed a new lithographic technique that better suited the needs of advertisers: he added a lot more colour which, in conjunction with innovative typography, rendered the poster much more expressive.
 Chéret is said to have introduced sexuality in advertising or, at least, to have exploited the feminine image as an advertising ploy.
 In contrast with those previously painted by Toulouse-Lautrec, Chéret's laughing and provocative feminine figures, often called "chérettes", meant a new conception of art as being of service to advertising.

-Posters soon transformed the thoroughfares of Paris, making the streets into what one contemporary called "the poor man’s picture gallery."
+Posters soon transformed the thoroughfares of Paris, making the streets into what one contemporary called "the poor man's picture gallery."
 Their commercial success was such that some fine artists took up poster design in earnest.
 Some of these artists, such as Alphonse Mucha, were in great demand and theatre stars personally selected their own favorite artist to do the poster for an upcoming performance.
 The popularity of poster art was such that in 1884 a major exhibition was held in Paris.

-Golden age of the posters
+Golden age

 By the 1890s, poster art had widespread use in other parts of Europe, advertising everything from bicycles to bullfights.
 By the end of the nineteenth century, during an era known as the Belle Époque, the standing of the poster as a serious art form was raised even further.
 Between 1895 and 1900, Jules Chéret created the Maîtres de l'Affiche series (Masters of the Poster) that became not only a commercial success, but is now recognized as an important historical publication.

 Eugène Grasset and Alphonse Mucha were also influential poster designers of this generation, known for their Art Nouveau style and stylized figures, particularly of women.
 Advertisement posters became a special type of graphic art in the modern age.
 Poster artists such as Théophile Steinlen, Albert Guillaume, Leonetto Cappiello, Henri Thiriet, and others became important figures of their day, their art form transferred to magazines for advertising as well as for social and political commentary.
-Indeed, as design historian Elizabeth Guffey notes, “As large, colorful posters began to command the spaces of public streets, markets, and squares, the format itself took on a civic respectability never afforded to Victorian handbills.”
+Indeed, as design historian Elizabeth Guffey notes, "As large, colorful posters began to command the spaces of public streets, markets, and squares, the format itself took on a civic respectability never afforded to Victorian handbills."

 In the United States, posters underwent a slightly different evolution.
 By the 1850s, the advent of the traveling circus brought colorful posters to tell citizens that a carnival was coming to town.
 While many of these posters were beautifully printed, the earliest were mass-produced woodcuts; that technique, as well as their subject matter, crowded style, and bright colors, was often derided by contemporary critics.
 As chromo-lithography began to reshape European posters, American artists began to take that medium more seriously.
 Indeed, the work of designers such as Edward Penfield and Will Bradley gained an audience in Europe as well as America.